Skip to content

 Kentucky State Prisons

-Kentucky has twelve state prisons in the state.
+Kentucky has fourteen state prisons.
 They are overseen and managed by the Commonwealth of Kentucky Department of Corrections and Commissioner, Kathleen Kenney.
-The twelve state prisons in Kentucky include:
+The fourteen state prisons in Kentucky include:

 • Bell County Forestry Camp